debasishm89/HarmonicsX/README.md

 A real-time harmonica frequency detection and recording tool that helps musicians visualize and capture harmonica notes as they play.
 This tool accurately detects harmonica sounds while filtering out background noise.

+When you are starting to learn any musical instrument, you face difficulty understanding (before your brain muscle memory records the tune) which note you are playing.
+You have to play and look at the instrument to find out which hole you are blowing and which chord you are playing.
+I also faced the same issue.
+Hence, I've built this app with the help of ChatGPT.

+This tool helps musicians, especially harmonica players, to detect and visualize the notes they are playing in real-time.
+It uses Web Audio API to capture sound, analyze frequency, and highlight corresponding harmonica holes.

+Hope you really enjoy using it! 🎶

 ---

 ## ✨ Features